Determinant-Based Error Bounds for CUR Matrix Approximation: Oversampling and Volume Sampling: Local error analysis for CUR

 This section develops a local (bordered) determinant-based analysis of the CUR approximation.
 The core idea is simple and geometric: starting from a base submatrix

 we study the effect of adding a single column, a single row, or both.
 The corresponding extended matrices

-encode the local geometry: their Gram determinants measure squared volumes (compound norms) and, as we show below, factor precisely into a product of an "ambient" determinant and a local projection/residual term.
+encode the local geometry: their Gram determinants measure squared volumes (compound norms) and, as we show below, factor precisely into a product of an "ambient" determinant and the squared norm of a residual term.
 These identities are the algebraic heart of our local error estimates and feed directly into the bounds in Section~3.

 Throughout this section we use \(A,b,c,d\) to denote local bordered blocks of the matrix \(M\), while \(I,J\) index the corresponding selected rows and columns.
-The bordered notation keeps the local algebra transparent, whereas the indexed notation reappears in Section 3 when these local results are lifted to the global matrix setting.
+The bordered notation keeps the local algebra transparent, the indexed notation reappears in Section~3 when these local results are lifted to the global setting.

 We organise the section as follows.
 Section~2.1 establishes determinant identities for bordered Gramians.
 Section~2.2 recasts these identities using compound matrices and the Cauchy--Binet theorem to expose the geometric interpretation.
 Section~2.3 converts the identities into deterministic CUR error bounds.